Louis C.K.: 2017: Sexual misconduct allegations and fallout

-2018–2020: Return to stand-up comedy
+2018–2023: return to stand-up comedy

 On August 26, 2018, C.K. made an unannounced appearance at the Comedy Cellar in Manhattan, New York.
 It was reported that he received an ovation from the audience and performed a typical set, making no reference to the sexual controversy.
 His return to stand-up comedy was criticized by comedians, including Aparna Nancherla, Ian Karmel, Allie Goertz, and Judd Apatow as being premature, whereas Dave Chappelle, Chris Rock, Bill Burr, Michael Che, Jim Gaffigan, Janeane Garofalo, Sarah Silverman, Wanda Sykes, Judy Gold, Marlon Wayans, Joe Rogan, and Kurt Metzger supported C.K.'s right to continue standup.
 Comedian Jerry Seinfeld also supported C.K.'s return to standup but opined that the public may have felt that C.K. had not owned up to his actions enough, saying in October 2018, "We know the routine: The person does something wrong.
 The person's humiliated.
 They're exiled.
 They suffer, we want them to suffer.
 We love the tumble, we love the crash and bang of the fall.
 And then we love the crawl-back.
 The grovel.
 Are you going to grovel?
 How long are you going to grovel?"
 Seinfeld added, "We, the court of public opinion, decided if he's going to come back, he'd better show a lot of pain.
 Because he denied (the public) that."
-Edie Falco, who starred in C.K.'s Horace and Pete and I Love You, Daddy, expressed her hope that he would receive a second chance, saying: "He's someone who admitted that he did what he was accused of doing and admitted that it wasn't right," and that "people who are committed to becoming aware of what they've done and changing, they can be our strongest proponents in an issue like this."
+Edie Falco and Alan Alda who starred in C.K.'s Horace and Pete expressed their hope that he would receive a second chance.